PerretB/MoRTO/README.md

 Description
 -----------

 MoRTO is a single function library to compute a least square monotonic / isotonic regression with a tree ordering.

 Given a vector of observed data, a vector of weights, and a tree ordering on the observed data points, the least square isotonic / monotonic regression finds the vector results such that:

     result = argmin_x sum_i (weights[i] * (data[i]-x[i])²)
-        s.t. for all i, j, rank(i) <= rank(j) implies x[i] <= x[j]
+        s.t. for all i, j, j is an ancestor of i implies x[i] <= x[j]

 MoRTO is written in C++ and provides Python/Numpy bindings.